-For most people, grains are fairly easy to digest, as long as they’re cooked.
-The exceptions are people who are gluten intolerant and those who suffer from Complex Carbohydrate Intolerance, or CCI.
+For most people, grains are fairly easy to digest, as long as they're cooked.
+The exceptions are people who are gluten intolerant and those who have Complex Carbohydrate Intolerance, or CCI.
 People with CCI lack the proper enzyme needed to digest grains, so they might experience cramps, diarrhea and abdominal pain after eating grains.

 People with wheat allergies cannot eat any amount of wheat without developing sudden reactions that include difficulty breathing, projectile vomiting and other serious side effects.
 People with wheat intolerances are not allergic to wheat, but cannot digest it properly.
 Different level of intolerance may occur.
-Some people experience only subtle symptoms like eczema or aching joints, while others might suffer from gastrointestinal distress.
+Some people experience only subtle symptoms like eczema or aching joints, while others might have gastrointestinal distress.

 Other Gluten-Rich Grains